lhoebeke/CameravallenCode/README.md

 # CameravallenCode

-This repository contains the code from my masterthesis 'Automated recognition of people and identification of animal species in camera trap images'. <br>
+This repository contains the code from my master thesis 'Automated recognition of people and identification of animal species in camera trap images'.
+In this master thesis, existing manually labelled images from a camera trap study conducted by the Research Institute for Nature and Forest in collaboration with Hasselt University are used to train a convolutional neural network to hierarchically classify camera trap images.<br>

 You can either use the trained network to classify new sequences or retrain the network yourself.

 ## A. Use the network to hierarchically classify new sequences